pgleghorn/DockerSites/README.md

 # VagrantSites
 Vagrant script to perform a fully unattended installation of Oracle WebCenter Sites including OS, application server, DB, Sites and patches.

 This Vagrantfile gives an Oracle WebCenter Sites 11.1.1.8.0 patch 11 single server development installation with cas, AviSports sample site, and support tools 4.3.
 It uses tomcat 7 and hsqldb 1.8, on centos 6.6.
 This uses a virtualbox provider, and shell provisioner script to do the installation work.
-It presumes cygwin or linux.

 *This Vagrantfile is not an official Oracle product, and the stack it produces is not supported (centos, hsqldb).*